madhur-taneja/Weather-Journal-App/README.md

 The starter code can be found in [this](https://github.com/udacity/fend/tree/refresh-2019) repo provided by Udacity.

-The project will be evaluated by a Udacity code reviewer according to the project [rubric](https://review.udacity.com/#!/rubrics/2655/view).
+The project will be evaluated by a Udacity code reviewer according to the Weather Journal App project [rubric](https://review.udacity.com/#!/rubrics/2655/view).

 ### Tools Required
 You would require the following tools to develop and run the project: